lala-rob/openhab2-addons/addons/binding/org.openhab.binding.milight/README.md

 	# You have to link the items to the channels of your prefered group e.g. in paperui after you've saved
 	# your items file.

-	# The command types discomode and discoSpeed should be configured as pushbuttons as they only support INCREASE and DECREASE commands:
+	# The command types animation_mode_relative and animation_speed should be configured as pushbuttons as they only support INCREASE and DECREASE commands:

-    Dimmer DiscoMode		{channel="milight:rgbLed:ACCF23A6C0B4:5:discoMode"}
+    Dimmer AnimationMode		{channel="milight:rgbLed:ACCF23A6C0B4:5:animation_mode_relative"}
-    Dimmer DiscoSpeed		{channel="milight:rgbLed:ACCF23A6C0B4:5:discoSpeed"}
+    Dimmer AnimationSpeed	{channel="milight:rgbLed:ACCF23A6C0B4:5:animation_speed"}

+    # Animation Mode for RGBWW bulbs is different, it allows to pick a mode directly.

+    Switch AnimationModeRgbWW {channel="milight:rgbwwLed:ACCF23A6C0B4:5:animation_mode"}

 	.sitemap

-    Switch item=DiscoMode mappings=[DECREASE='-', INCREASE='+']
+    Switch item=AnimationMode mappings=[DECREASE='-', INCREASE='+']
-    Switch item=DiscoSpeed mappings=[DECREASE='-', INCREASE='+']
+    Switch item=AnimationSpeed mappings=[DECREASE='-', INCREASE='+']

-	# Disco Mode for RGBW bulbs can only be stepped in one direction, so please use INCREASE command only for those.

 ## Example for Scenes